dotnetdc/Open-Governance/readme.md

-# Welcome to .NET DC!
+# Welcome to the .NET DC User Group!

 ## How To Submit A Proposal for a Talk, Workshop or Event
 * Send a Pull Request modifying [topics.md](https://github.com/dotnetdcmeetup/master/topics.md) -- the file includes a template.